lulor/ood-class-separation/README.md

 # ood-class-separation

-This repo contains additional implementation details, numerical results and the Python code for the paper "Class Separation is not what you need for Relational Reasonig-based OOD Detection", accepted at ICIAP 2023.
+This repo contains additional implementation details, numerical results and the Python code for the paper "Large Class Separation is not what you need for Relational Reasoning-based OOD Detection", accepted at ICIAP 2023.

 ## Implementation details